simonpoole/beautified-JOSM-preset/README.md

 ## Count of object presets

 The preset file contained at last count a good 1'000 individual object presets vs 724 in the original.
-Extensions to the original JOSM schema are documented on the [vespucci site](http://vespucci.io/tutorials/presets/).

 ## Exclusion of military objects